david-a-parry/vase/README.md

                             annotations (e.g. allele frequency or biotype)
                             irrespective of consequence.

-                            Note, that using the --csq option automaticaally turns on biotype filtering (see the --biotype option below).
+                            Note, that using the --csq option automatically turns on biotype filtering (see the --biotypes option below).

+      --impact IMPACT [IMPACT ...]
+                            One or more VEP 'IMPACT' types to retain.
+Valid values are 'HIGH', 'MODERATE', 'LOW' and
+                            'MODIFIER'.
+Any consequence classes specified by
+                            the '--csq' argument will still be retained irrespective of values specified here.

+                            Note, that using the --impact option automatically turns on biotype filtering (see the --biotypes option below).

       --canonical, -canonical